icetbr/comparing-testing-libraries/README.md

 - [beartest][19]: jest syntax, less features, faster

-## What I'm looking for in a testing experience
-- **fast single test run**
-  - "flicker free" watch mode, that is I hit "CTRL + S" and VScode's terminal shows my test result without even blinking
+## Additional features

+- **easy toggle serial/parallel tests**
+  - unit runs in parallel, integration in serial
+  - parallel !== serial, not all are trully "multi thread"
 - **pretty print string comparison diff**
-  - I use almost exclusively deep equal comparison in all of my tests
-- **async and esm support**
-- **no special syntax**
-  - it should be easy to change between testing libraries
-  - makes for a more consistent experience when reading other people code with different test frameworks
 - **clean stack traces**
   - I only need one line of stacktrace to find my error, I don't want it to be the 5th of 10 lines
 - **clear terminal before run**
 - **minimalist output**
 - **bail on error**
   - if the change I made broke hundreds of test, I don't need to see all of them
-- **easy toggle serial/parallel tests**
-  - unit run in parallel, integration in serial
+- mock, cover, snapshoot

 ## My impressions
 These are mostly nitpicking based on first impressions, they are all great libraries.

 ### Jest
 - initial configuration: hard if not using defaults
   - needed to include testEnvironment
     - huge performance cost otherwise (~80% on cold start tests)